bheidecker/bettini/README.md

 There are currently 3 supported lists:
 - Clinical specialties that appear on the homepage, under `collections/_specialties`.
 Expected front-matter key: `heading`.
 - Patient information about tests and diagnoses, under `collections/_diagnoses`.
 Expected front-matter key: `heading`.
 - Testimonials, under `collections/_testimonials`.
 Expected front-matter key: `name`.
+Optional front-matter key: `weight` (default is 1; affects the daily rotation on the homepage).

 ## Adding links in `.md` files